TheHive-Project/CortexDocs/admin/admin-guide.md

 play.http.parser.maxDiskBuffer=1G
 ```

-*Note*: if you are using a NGINX reverse proxy in front of Cortex, be aware
+**Note**: if you are using a NGINX reverse proxy in front of Cortex, be aware
 that it doesn't distinguish between text data and a file upload.
 So, you should
 also set the `client_max_body_size` parameter in your NGINX server configuration
-to the highest value among the two: file upload and text size defined in Cortex
+to the highest value among the two: file upload and text size as defined in Cortex
 `application.conf` file.

 ## HTTPS
 To enable HTTPS in the application, add the following lines to